• ¶

 constructor: reparent next, @, next::constructor

-by CoffeeScript. for own key, value of next
+for own key, value of next

 @[key] = reparent next, @, value